leongersen/noUiSlider/README.md

 browser: true
 devel: true
 plusplus: true
-unparam: true
 white: true
 continue: true
 ```

 Known issues
 ------------
 There are some minor issues remaining in noUiSlider.
-It is a priority to fix these issues, but they may be fixed by browser changes in the future.
+It is a priority to fix these issues, but they may be fixed by browser updates in the future.

 + Firefox and Safari on Windows will emulate mouse-events on touch screens, but prefer scrolling to dragging the slider.